osdnk/react-native-haptics/README.md

 ```

 ## Development
-In order to develop simply modify files opening `Example` app via Android Studio or Xcode.
+In order to develop simply modify files by opening the `Example` app via Android Studio or Xcode.
 Generally, it means that modifications refer to `node_modules` files.
-If you wish your changes to be places in main folder in order to commit use:
+If you wish for your changes to be placed in the main folder in order to commit them use:
 ```bash
 ./copyFromNodeModules.sh
 ```